Chart Color Schemes

 South Mackay features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 62.7% of all households, including 23.1% couples with children, 24.6% couples without children, and 13.4% single parent families.
-Non-family households comprise the remaining 37.3%, with lone person households at 34.0% and group households comprising 3.4%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.6.
+Family households account for 62.7% of all households, including 23.1% couples with children, 24.6% couples without children, and 13.4% single parent families.
+Non-family households constitute the remaining 37.3%, with lone person households at 34.0% and group households comprising 3.4%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households